 How We Care for All Cats

-We often take cats that are in need of extensive medical care that may otherwise not get the necessary treatment.
+We often take cats that need extensive medical care that may otherwise not get the necessary treatment.
 Our rehabilitation services include emergency medical care, medicine for chronic conditions, and emotional care for traumatized cats.
-FuRRR helps our community working with local trappers, taking strays from the streets helping put an end to unwanted animals, as well as taking pets surrendered by their owners for many reasons.
+FuRRR helps our community work, taking strays from the streets, helping end unwanted animals, and taking pets surrendered by their owners for many reasons.

 Cats with Medical Needs

-All cats in our care are spayed or neutered, receive all appropriate veterinary care and treatment.
-Our cats live in cage-free communal rooms (except during Intake 48-hour quarantine and Isolation for illness) where they are able to freely roam and socialize with each other and our volunteers.
-We also have a network of fosters who care for pregnant females, moms with kittens as well as cats that need medical care multiple times per day and aren’t suited for the rescue.
-FuRRR values working with our community, we are partners with local retail stores.
-When our cats are healthy, free from behavioral issues, we place them in our adoption network of partner stores.
-We showcase our cats’ in-store habitats for better exposure and holding monthly adoption events for quicker adoptions.
-Amazing cats join their new families and the public is educated about adopting cats from rescues.
+All cats in our care are spayed or neutered and receive all appropriate veterinary care and treatment.
+Our cats live in cage-free communal rooms (except during Intake 48-hour quarantine and Isolation for illness) where they can roam and socialize freely with each other and our volunteers.
+We also have a network of fosters who care for pregnant females, moms with kittens, and cats that need medical care multiple times per day and aren’t suited for the rescue.
+FuRRR values working with our community; we are partners with local retail stores.

 Non-Profit & 100% Volunteer-Run

-We are dedicated to keeping administrative costs low so that virtually every dollar donated goes directly to the care of our cats.
-98% of all money contributed is spent directly in support of animal rescue and rehabilitation, with the remaining 2% supporting administration and fundraising.
-You can view how the funds are used at FuRRR.
+We are dedicated to keeping administrative costs low so that virtually every dollar donated goes directly to caring for our cats.
+98% of all money contributed is spent directly supporting animal rescue and rehabilitation, with the remaining 2% supporting administration and fundraising.

-FuRRR believes in fighting for the voiceless cats that have been abandoned, abused, neglected, and forgotten.
+FuRRR believes in fighting for the voiceless cats abandoned, abused, neglected, and forgotten.